 As we live in the mountains we love finding our Winter Solstice/Christmas tree from the forest.
-It’s become a fun little family tradition since having children.
+It’s become a fun little family holiday adventure since having children.

 - Keep everyone well bundled up and check the weather forecast before setting off that day.
 If the weather is forecasted to have a snow storm or strong winds it might be best to pick another day, especially if you have little kids.

-- If you’re not able to carry the tree back make sure you bring along a large enough sleigh or wagon to bring it back home.
+- Think about how you will carry the tree back.
+Make sure you bring along a large enough sleigh or wagon to bring it back home!

-- If you’re heading into the woods it helps to bring a dog or two to alert you of any wildlife in the area.
+- Consider where you’re heading into the woods.
+It helps to bring a dog or two to alert you of any wildlife in the area.
 If there are bears and cougars you may want to bring additional protection or noise makers.

-- If you drove make sure you have cable ties to attach the tree to your roof.
+- Make sure you have cable ties to attach the tree to your roof.
 You don’t want to get the tree back to your vehicle only to realize you can’t transport it back!

 - Bring the camera to take family pictures of the experience. 🙂